peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * If a message has two or more Content-Type header fields, it is treated as having a content type of "application/octet-stream", unless one or more of the header fields is syntactically invalid.

- * Non-UTF-8 bytes appearing in header field values are replaced with replacement characters.
+ * Illegal UTF-8 byte sequences appearing in header field values are replaced with replacement characters.
 Moreover, UTF-8 is parsed everywhere in header field values, even in those parts of some structured header fields where this appears not to be allowed.
+(UTF-8 is a character encoding for the Unicode character set.)

  * The To and Cc header fields are allowed to contain only comments and whitespace, but these "empty" header fields will be omitted when generating.

  * There is no line length limit imposed when parsing quoted-printable or base64 encoded bodies.

- * If the transfer encoding is absent and the content type is "message/rfc822", 8-bit bytes are still allowed, despite the default value of "7bit" for "Content-Transfer-Encoding".
+ * If the transfer encoding is absent and the content type is "message/rfc822" , bytes with values greater than 127 (called "8-bit bytes" in the rest of this summary) are still allowed, despite the default value of "7bit" for "Content-Transfer-Encoding".

  * In the following cases, if the transfer encoding is absent or declared as 7bit, 8-bit bytes are still allowed: